Rhode Island Retirement Mandate: Providence and Warwick Employer Guide 2026 – RetirementMandate.com

 • Businesses in Providence, Warwick, Cranston, Pawtucket, East Providence, Woonsocket, and across the state

-• Employers who have operated in Rhode Island for 2+ years without sponsoring a qualifying plan
+• Employers operating in Rhode Island without sponsoring a qualifying plan

 • Exempt: Employers already offering a 401(k), 403(b), SEP-IRA, SIMPLE IRA, defined benefit pension, or equivalent